purton-tech/rust-on-nails/rust-on-nails.com/content/docs/continous-deployment/infra-as-code.md

 Everything you need to use Pulumi is installed into our `devcontainer`.

-We'll creat a folder called infra at the top level then set the folder up.
+We'll create a folder called infra at the top level then set the folder up.

 ```
 mkdir infra && cd infra